Coding4Hours/pairs.nvim/README.md

-## pairs.nvim
+## tiny.pairs
-This is the README for pairs.nvim
+a tiny pairs plugin written with 100% lua pretty sure is under 200 lines